vijayakumar-psg587/aws-serverless/README.md

 -   **DONE**:

 Created a simple serverless deployment with nestjs+fastify using serverless framework
+NOTE: This is a sample implementation to test if a HTTP server can be spun inside the serverless.
+It is not a real worl implementation.
+Again this might be useful for containerizing serverless

 -   **TO BE DONE**
     -   Find out how AWS Secrets engine can be used with serverless framework